ndrean/binyJS/Readme.md

 });
 ```

 - [data-change] These are callbacks you declare in the targeted component where the reactive data will be rendered.
-This function attached to this "onchange" listener.
+This function is attached to this "onchange" listener.
 It looks like `data-change="buildRows"` where the function "buildRows" will return an HTML string of the HTML you want to render.
 You need to return the data, normally HTML strings in the key "resp", so it looks like `data.resp=<p>...</p>`.

 In the "todo" example, you define a callback: